davidmalcolm/texi2rst/output/declaring-attributes-of-functions.rst

 parentheses.
 You can specify multiple attributes in a declaration by separating them by commas within the double parentheses or by immediately following an attribute declaration with another attribute declaration.
-Attribute Syntax, for the exact rules on attribute syntax and placement.
+See :ref:`attribute-syntax`, for the exact rules on attribute syntax and placement.

 GCC also supports attributes on